aurelio-amerio/techytok/_posts/2019-10-26-code-optimisation-in-julia.md

 You can find all the code for this guide [here]( https://github.com/aurelio-amerio/techytok-examples/tree/master/julia-code-optimization).

-# Julia is fast but she needs your help!
+# Julia is fast but it needs your help!

 Julia can be extraordinarily fast, but in order to achieve top speed you need to understand what makes Julia fast.